jpsalvadorm63/react-briza/react_router/COURSE_09.md

-When you're just rendering a component with no data, it's not difficult to have the server rendered and client rendered content be identical - as we saw when we just rendered `<App />`.
+When you're just rendering a component with no data, it's not difficult to have the server rendered and client rendered content be identical - as we saw when we just rendered `<Widget />`.
 When you add in data, it gets a little more complex.
 You need to make sure that the component is rendered with the same `data` (or props) on both the client and server.
 Let's take a look at how we'd do that (without hard coding the data prop on the server